OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    Huffman tree
       Shorter form of the term :term:`Huffman coding tree`.

+   in degree
+      In :term:`graph` terminology, the in degree for a :term:`vertex` is the number of edges directed into the vertex.

    inode
       Short for "index node".
       In UNIX-style file systems, specific disk :term:`sectors <sector>`